-The first week back from winter break, GFA hosted Lama Yignyen Tenzen, a Tibetan Buddhist monk based in Geneva, NY.
-Tenzen spent each day working on a 4-foot sand mandala while talking to students and community members about spirituality and mindfulness.
+The first week back from winter break, GFA hosted Lama Yignyen Tenzin, a Tibetan Buddhist monk based in Geneva, NY.
+Tenzin spent each day working on a 4-foot sand mandala while talking to students and community members about spirituality and mindfulness.

 Mandalas are usually created for rituals and for meditations; the belief is also that they purify the environment and its inhabitants to promote harmony in the world.
 The specific mandala created at GFA was meant to express the values of compassion and loving kindness.